Amogh902/Wordpress-app-deployement-using-DOCKER/README.md

 ---

+## Role of Docker Hub

+Both the mysql and wordpress images were directly pulled from Docker Hub, which is Docker’s central registry for container images.

+* It eliminates the need to build everything from scratch.
+* Images are maintained and updated by the community and vendors.
+* Using trusted images ensures reliability and faster deployments.
+* This shows how Docker Hub makes it easy to reuse and share software components.

+---

 ##  Conclusion

 What once took multiple manual steps can now be achieved with **two Docker commands**.
 Docker brings **speed, portability, and reliability** to deployments, making it a game-changer for developers and DevOps engineers alike.